libgraviton/graviton/README.md

 While this project is still in its infancy it already implements some REST resources.

 * ``/core/app`` exposes app objects and supports rw operation
+* ``/core/product`` exposes a ro collection of products that are expected to be loaded for an erp
 * ``/taxonomy/country`` exposes a list of countries from The World Bank, it only supports ro operation
+* ``/person/consultant`` exposes a list of customer sales reps and only supports ro operation
+* ``/i18n/language`` and ``/i18n/translatable`` expose rw collections that may be used for various i18n purposes

 The implemented resources are mainly for validating the server and we will be adding more services as soon as that has been done.

 The data available in the services are loaded with DataFixtures to ease development but will also be populated by external means when we get nearer to production.

+The graviton server returns a list of all the available resource collections in response to ``GET /``.

 ## Developing